Ivan Bogachev

 MANIA + DEPRESSION = CATATONIA

-Several contradictory proactive patterns will create the behavior that can be addressed as mania.
+Several conflicting proactive patterns will create a behavior that can be addressed as mania.
 The manic syndrome.
 Large amounts of energy are being used.
 Lots of actions.
-But it is quite hard to do the productive work in one direction.
+But it is quite hard to do any productive work in one direction.

-Several contradictory reactive patterns will create the reversed situation.
-The depression.
-Reactive patterns naturally require less energy, but again, the direction of the behavior is getting confused.
+Several conflicting reactive patterns will create the reversed situation.
+Depression.
+Reactive patterns naturally require less energy, but again, the direction of behavior is getting confused.

-Both mania and depression look like problems with the mechanism that stops the loops of the impulses.
+Both mania and depression look like problems with a mechanism that stops the loops of impulses.
 The system goes to the next pattern, but the previous one does not stop.
 And we see the conflict.

-The expected development of the disease will look like several random patterns, both proactive and reactive, that all contradict.
+The expected development of these diseases will look like several random patterns, both proactive and reactive, that all contradict each other.
 Mania and depression at the same time.
-This will create the bizarre condition that can be perceived as catatonia.
-The stupor.
-In mania and depression, we see at least some direction in the form of the proactive or reactive patterns, but with catatonia there are no directions left.
+This will create a bizarre condition that can be perceived as catatonia.
+In mania and depression, we see at least some direction in the form of proactive or reactive patterns, but with catatonia there are no directions left.

 ⇑ Technically, we can distinguish two versions of catatonia.
 Stupor if the set of patterns is symmetric, and agitation if it's not.

-Since mania, depression, and catatonia have the same core problem with the loops of the impulses that do not stop, we can make a hypothesis that all of these diseases are indeed the same disease.
-The visible symptoms may depend on the starting point, the first loop that was not stopped properly.
+Since mania, depression, and catatonia have the same core problem with the loops that do not stop, we can make a hypothesis that all of these diseases are indeed the same disease.
+Visible symptoms may depend on the starting point, the first loop that was not stopped properly.

-This can also explain the reason why the electroconvulsive therapy, ECT, works with this particular set of diseases and removes the symptoms.
+This can also explain why electroconvulsive therapy, ECT, works with this particular set of diseases and removes their symptoms.
 It just stops everything.
 This is exactly what we need.
 To stop.
 To press the "reset" button.
-The epilepsy can be the instrument to do the same job.
+Epilepsy can be an instrument to do the same job.

-⇑ There are correlations in data between some particular kinds of seizures and these diseases in the human brain.
-It has something to do with neuroplasticity.
+⇑ There are correlations in data between some particular kinds of seizures, these diseases, and anomalies in neuroplasticity.
 At this moment our data is very limited, but the investigation is in process.

 SCHIZOPHRENIA